 Put them on a cooling rack and after about five minutes, start cutting them into granola bar sizes.
 I use a pizza cutter.
 A long knife should work just as well if you don’t have a pizza cutter.

-Wait a few more minutes until they’re not falling apart when you use a spatula to lift them out of the pan, and put them on a wire rack to finish cooling.
+You can just leave the granola bars in the baking dish until they’ve completely cooled.
+If you need to use that dish for something else, wait a few more minutes to make sure the bars aren’t falling apart, use a spatula to lift them out of the pan, and put them on a wire rack to finish cooling.

 When completely cool, I wrap them individually in plastic cling wrap.
 That’s about the most labor-intensive part of this recipe.
 If you have a big group of people who’ll be eating them soon, you might be able to skip the cling wrap step.